awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

       + `inlineDocument`: The certificate chain\.
     + `hashAlgorithm`: The hash algorithm used to create the signature\.
     + `signatureAlgorithm`: The signature algorithm used for code signing\.
-  + `attributes`: Arbitrary key/value pairs\.
+  + `attributes`: Arbitrary key\-value pairs\.

 `targets`
-One or more IoT thing ARNs that specify the devices to be updated by the OTA update\.
+One or more AWS IoT thing ARN that specifies the devices to be updated by the OTA update\.

 `role-arn`
 The ARN of your service role\.